jpvetterli/crnickl-demo/README.md

 ***

-CrNiCKL (pronounced "chronicle") is a database for time series written in Java running on top of SQL and (soon) NoSQL systems.
+CrNiCKL (pronounced "chronicle") is a database for time series written in Java running on top of SQL and NoSQL systems.
 This package provides a few demos.

 Distribution
 ------------

-Starting with version 1.1.3, the distribution consists of a binary JAR with compiled classes, of a javadoc JAR and of a source JAR.
-The current version is 1.1.4:

-	crnickl-demo-1.1.4.jar
-	crnickl-demo-1.1.4-javadoc.jar
-	crnickl-demo-1.1.4-sources.jar
+The distribution consists of three archives

+	crnickl-demo-x.y.z.jar
+	crnickl-demo-x.y.z-javadoc.jar
+	crnickl-demo-x.y.z-sources.jar

+with compiled classes, HTML documentation, and sources.
+The version number `x.y.z` follows the maven convention.
+The distribution also includes .asc files with detached cryptographic signatures.

 Building the software
 ---------------------